RaunaqVyas/ChainOfGoodness/README.md

 **Chain of Goodness** is an innovative iOS app developed for a Non-Profit Organization.
 This app leverages cutting-edge technologies like Swift, SwiftUI, Express.js/Node.js, MongoDB, and various AWS services to deliver a seamless and impactful user experiences.

-Apart from its techincal details chain of goodness is an app created to further peoples interest in volunteering and international Development
+Apart from its techincal details Chain Of Goodness is an app created to further peoples interest in volunteering and International Development